Andrew Grant Postgraduate Scholarships

 Please note: The Andrew Grant PG Scholarship cannot be held alongside any other ECA scholarship funding.
 But can be held alongside external funding, including Government funded Postgraduate Loans (SAAS or PGL).

-Please contact the ECA Postgraduate Office if you have any questions about the application process.
+Please contact the ECA Postgraduate Team if you have any questions about the application process.

 If you have an academic enquiry please contact the School Postgraduate Director or Programme Director of the programme you wish to apply for (please see the Degree Finder programme page for contact details).